 The press is a not-for-profit organisation that seeks to build long-term relationships within the Australian literary and publishing community.
 We also partner with community organisations in Melbourne and beyond to co-publish books that contribute to public knowledge and discussion.

-The Millennials Project will be an ongoing effort to explore the world through the eyes of the latest generation to come of age: the millennials.
-If you are under 30, we want to hear your thoughts.
-We want to know what’s inspiring you, what’s troubling you, and what you’re going to do about it.
+The Millennials Project will be an ongoing effort to explore the world through the eyes of a generation that is largely undefined: the millennials.
+But we want to start a conversation, we want to learn about the lives of fellow millennials, and we want to know what’s inspiring you, what’s troubling you, and what you’re going to do about it.

 The Millennials Project seeks to address the challenges that face our generation, and to explore the ideas, styles, movements and philosophies that animate us.
 The first step will be a series of online articles on the Millennials Project blog, but, over time, the project will combine digital media, print publication and live events in order to bring this conversation to life.

-We are currently seeking submissions from Australians under 30.
-Pieces should be non-fiction, between 500-2000 words.
+We are currently seeking submissions from millennials around the world.
+Pieces can be non-fiction or fiction, between 500-2000 words.
 If you have a pitch or just want to express your interest, email us at email@example.com.

 We look forward to being surprised by your pitches and submissions, but, to kick us off, here are some things we’ve been thinking about.